-The Bonnet Side Reference Line is defined as the geometric trace of the highest points of contact between a straight edge 700mm long and the side of a bonnet, as defined in Section 3.3.1 and A-Pillar, when the straight edge, held parallel to the lateral vertical plane of the car and inclined inwards by 45° is traversed down the side of the bonnet top and A-Pillar, while remaining in contact with the surface of the body shell, any contact with door mirrors is ignored.
-See Figure 4.
+The Bonnet Side Reference Line is defined as the geometric trace of the highest points of contact between a straight edge 700mm long and the side of a bonnet, as defined in Section 3.3.1 and A-Pillar, when the straight edge, held parallel to the lateral vertical plane of the car and inclined inwards by 45° is traversed down the side of the bonnet top and A-Pillar, while remaining in contact with the surface

+Version 8.3 December 2016 of the body shell, any contact with door mirrors is ignored.
+See Figure 5.
 Where multiple or continuous contacts occur the most outboard contact shall form the bonnet side reference line.

-Figure 4: Determination of the bonnet side reference lines
+Figure 5: Determination of the bonnet side reference lines

 - 3.2.1 Fix a straight edge that is 700mm long at 45° to the vertical.
 With this edge in a plane parallel to the lateral vertical plane of the car, position the straight edge at the front of the front wing and in contact with, the bonnet. - 3.2.2 Mark the uppermost point of contact of the straight edge and wing. - 3.2.3 Pull the straight edge away from the wing, move it towards the other end of the vehicle by not more than 100mm and then back into contact with the wing. - 3.2.4 Mark the uppermost point of contact of the straight edge and wing. - 3.2.5 Repeat Sections 3.2.3 to 3.2.4 moving the edge along the length of the wing, A-Pillar and Cant Rail if required (depending on the anticipated position of the 2100 Wrap Around Distance). - 3.2.6 Using a flexible rule, join the marks on the vehicle to form a line.
-This line may not be continuous but may 'jump' around the wing/wheel arch. - 3.2.7 Repeat for the other side of the vehicle.
+This line may not be continuous but may 'jump' around the wing/wheel arch. - 3.2.7 Repeat for the other side of the vehicle. - 3.2.8 A partial modification of the side reference lines may be necessary subsequent to the determination of the corner reference points according to Section 3.6.2.